4 Ways to Make Work Boots Waterproof at Home – The Ultimate Guide

 There are different methods you can use to waterproof your work boots.
 It all depends on how much time you have and how committed you are to the task at hand.
 One of the most important things is that whatever product or technique you opt for, it should be safe for both humans and animals as well as biodegradable in a natural environment – so choose what’s best!

-Start by removing laces from the boot entirely and putting them aside in one place where they won’t be lost while working on the boot itself.
+Start by removing the laces from the boot entirely and putting them aside in one place where they won’t be lost while working on the boot itself.
 Next, lay on some newspaper or other protective material.

 Method One: Wax and Dressing (Easy DIY)